 If you’re one of the 18 million people experiencing persistent symptoms of gluten intolerance, you can find help at Digestive Disease Care.
-With six convenient New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, the experienced medical team offers diagnostic testing and customized treatment plans to reduce the severity of bloating, diarrhea, and other symptoms of an intolerance to gluten.
+With six convenient New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, the experienced medical team offers diagnostic testing and customized treatment plans to reduce the severity of bloating, diarrhea, and other symptoms of an intolerance to gluten.
 Schedule a consultation for gluten intolerance by calling Digestive Disease Care or by booking an appointment online today.

 Gluten is a protein prevalent in grains, like barley, rye, and wheat.
 When you eat foods containing gluten but have an intolerance to the protein, you can experience a variety of digestive issues that may be serious enough to interfere with your quality of life.

 Gluten intolerance is sometimes mistaken for Celiac disease, which is an allergic condition.
 In Celiac disease, your body’s immune system overreacts to gluten and can trigger a variety of symptoms, such as chronic intestinal inflammation.

 Symptoms of gluten intolerance can be similar to an allergy, but your body doesn’t produce the same antibodies or suffer from intestinal damage.